EasyRSEI Online Help

 - Waste Transfers Outside U.S.- This chart shows the destination by region of all transfers that go outside the U.S. and its territories.
 To see transfers that go to Asia, for example, click on the pink pie slice labeled “Asia.”
 Your selection will show in the selection bar as “Global Region.”

 - Select one or more facilities from the facility lists.
 The two tables at the bottom of the page list all of the origin facilities and receiving facilities.
-The icon at the top right of each table expands the table so all fields are visible.
+The icon in the top right corner expands the table so all fields are visible.

 The Report page of the dashboard brings together basic information about your selection into printable reports, including charts and maps from the other pages, along with explanatory text to help you understand the graphics.

 Your selection determines which reports are available for viewing.
 When you click the Report icon, the most relevant report will be opened for you; if there are any other reports available, they will be shown as blue buttons at the top of the page.
 There are currently four kinds of reports:

 Summary of Selected Data